nekusu/tidal-enhanced-patcher/README.md

 node extract
 ```

-`node_modules` are included in the repo due to a modification to the [asar npm package](https://www.npmjs.com/package/asar) `(asar/lib/asar.js:187)`.
+`node_modules` are included in the repo due to a modification to the [asar npm package](https://www.npmjs.com/package/asar) [(asar/lib/asar.js:187)](https://github.com/nekusu/tidal-enhanced-patcher/blob/main/node_modules/asar/lib/asar.js#L187).
 This change will avoid errors with .symlink files located in `[source]/resources/osx` when extracting the asar archive.
+See [electron/asar#50](https://github.com/electron/asar/issues/50).